futurist/js-format.el/README.md

  line in your package config.

-3. After the install, you MUST go into the installed folder, run `npm install` to install npm dependencies.
+3. Althrough it should auto install later, you can run `npm install` from js-format folder to install npm dependencies with no harm.

 ## Usage